2025 Afghan deportation from Iran

-The 2025 deportation of Afghans from Iran is a state-led mass expulsion of Afghan migrants and refugees from Iran.
-While part of a broader campaign announced earlier in the year, the deportations sharply accelerated in June and July 2025, following a 12-day conflict between Iran and Israel.
-The International Organization for Migration (IOM) reported that over half a million Afghans were expelled in a 16-day period, in what was described as potentially one of the largest forced movements of a population in the decade.
-According to sources, Iran intends to expel 4 million Afghans from Iran.
-As of July 2025, around 1.1 million people have been expelled.
+The 2025 deportation of Afghans from Iran is a mass deportation effort targeting undocumented Afghan migrants and refugees from Iran.
+While part of a broader campaign announced earlier in the year, the deportations sharply accelerated in June and July 2025, following the Twelve-Day War between Iran and Israel.
+The International Organization for Migration (IOM) reported that over half a million Afghans were deported in a 16-day period, in what was described as potentially one of the largest forced movements of a population in the decade.
+According to sources, Iran's goal is to increase it to 4 million Afghans.
+As of July 2025, around 1.1 million people have been deported.

-Iranian authorities cited national security as the primary justification, leveraging unsubstantiated claims that Afghans had acted as spies for Israel during the conflict.
+Iranian authorities cited national security as the primary justification, leveraging anecdotal claims that Afghans had acted as spies for Israel during the conflict.
 The campaign triggered a severe humanitarian crisis at the Afghanistan–Iran border and drew widespread condemnation for its violation of international law, particularly the principle of non-refoulement.

 Background

 For four decades, following decades of war and instability in Afghanistan, Iran has hosted one of the world's largest refugee populations.
 Following the Taliban's return to power in 2021, the number of Afghans in Iran was estimated to be between 4 and 6 million, many of whom were undocumented.
-Throughout their time in Iran, Afghans have often faced discrimination, restrictions on freedom, limited legal protection, and human rights abuses.
+Throughout their time in Iran, some Afghans have faced discrimination, restrictions on freedom, limited legal protection, and human rights abuses.

 Over the years, Iran has established a pattern of mass deportations of Afghan refugees from Iran.

 In the early 1990s, following the collapse of the Democratic Republic of Afghanistan in 1992 and amid growing economic and social pressures within Iran, Afghan refugees increasingly faced systematic harassment by Iranian law enforcement.
 This pressure campaign manifested in various forms: children were barred from attending public schools, identity documents were confiscated, and Afghans lacking legal status were subjected to mass deportations, physical abuse, and extortion.

 In response to the influx of refugees and to formalize their presence, Iranian authorities issued more than 500,000 temporary registration cards to undocumented or newly arrived Afghans in 1993.
 Though initially renewable, these cards were ultimately invalidated in 1996, leaving many vulnerable once again to removal.

-By 1999, the state expelled an estimated 100,000 undocumented Afghans.
-Deportation campaigns, often targeting both documented and undocumented residents, continued sporadically.
+By 1999, the state deported an estimated 100,000 undocumented Afghans.
+Deportation campaigns, often targeting undocumented residents, continued sporadically.
 A significant escalation occurred in April 2007 when Iran launched an unprecedented crackdown, arresting nearly 490,000 Afghans by June 2008.
-Detainees were held in deportation camps, often for days, before being expelled.
+Detainees were held in deportation camps, often for days, before being deported.
 Reports detailed widespread abuses: families were separated, individuals were beaten or mistreated, and many were forced to leave their homes with little to no notice.
 After the Taliban takeover in August 2021, repatriations surged.
 In 2022, about 485,000 Afghans deported, 2023 saw over 650,000.
 From March 2024 to March 2025, Iran deported 1.2 million Afghans.